 Preparation for Clinical Experiences - approximately $400 (Cost varies by student insurance coverage)

-Medical Terminology Course - highly recommended - FCCTC Adult Ed Course - $225 + textbook, other options.
+Medical Terminology Course - highly recommended - FCCTC Adult Ed Course - $250 + textbook (price subject to change)other options.

 Required to enter Practical Nursing Program if not passing Medical Terminology Challenge Test during Admission Testing.
 Recommended for anyone considering employment in any health care program.
 A Med Term course is offered by the FCCTC Adult Education Office – 717-263-9033 x 227.
 Call for current cost.